He slowly unrolled the snakeskin and kept going as he walked past me still unrolling the scaly leather. It was massive to my five-year-old eyes.

 Since that day 40 years ago I have dreamed of seeing the Amazon where that massive dog-and-caiman-eating snake came from.

-Now, I’m finally here sitting in a small aluminum boat on a moonlit night in an Amazon tributary.
+Now, I’m finally here, sitting in a small aluminum boat on a moonlit night in an Amazon tributary.
 I’m holding a caiman on my lap.

 Catching a Caiman

 Just a moment ago Cacá, our guide, had pulled the reptile out of the water.
 He had spotted its eyes reflected against the beam of his flashlight and he directed the boat towards it.
-In the next moment, he was belly down on the front of the boat reaching into the black waters of the Amazon to grab this caiman.
+In the next moment, he was belly down on the front of the boat, reaching into the black waters of the Amazon to grab this caiman.
 Then he stood on the edge of the boat holding the caiman high like Mufasa in the Lion King.

-Most species of caiman are relatively small compared to crocodiles and alligators and have an average adult weight of 6 to 40 kg (13 to 88 lb).
-But the Black Caiman which lives in the Amazon basin can grow more than 5 m (16 ft) in length and weigh up to 1,100 kg (2,400 lb).
+Most species of caiman are relatively small compared to crocodiles and alligators and have an average adult weight of 6 to 40Â kg (13 to 88Â lb).
+But the Black Caiman which lives in the Amazon basin can grow over 5Â m (16Â ft) in length and weigh up to 1,100Â kg (2,400Â lb).

-Our caiman was all of 16 inches but that made it easy for us to get a close look at the details of this beautiful creature.
+Our caiman was all of 16 inches, but that made it easy for us to get a close look at the details of this beautiful creature.

 Caiman to Git Ya

 We put the caiman back into the water, and for a few moments, it just floated there motionless.
-Then with a powerful stroke of its mighty tail, it swam gracefully and disappeared into the darkness.
+Then, with a powerful stroke of its mighty tail, it swam gracefully and disappeared into the darkness.
 I think it was channeling Jason Bourne.

 Normal Life in the Jungle